 How To Change Permissions Of A Registry Key

-If you try to create a new entry for a protected key you see an error like this:
+Or, if you try to create a new entry for a protected key you see a regedit ‘Error Creating Key’ error message like this:

-If you really do need to edit a protected key (or create a new one) in order to fix something, follow these steps.
+If you really do need to edit a protected key (or create a new one) in order to fix something, follow these steps to give your user account the necessary permissions.

 How To Change Registry Permissions

-Be very careful when editing the registry – create a system restore point first and/or take a backup e.g. with the Tweaking.com registry backup utility.
-In our examples below we will change permissions for the InprocServer32 key [which can be necessary to fix “Can’t Find Script Engine” errors when running VBScript.]
+Be careful when editing the registry – create a system restore point first and/or take a registry backup e.g. with the Tweaking.com registry backup utility.

 1. Open the Registry Editor:

-2. Browse to the protected key and right click it – select Permissions to open the Permissions window:
+2. Browse to the protected key and right click it – select Permissions to open the Permissions window as in the example below:

 4. Select the ‘Owner’ tab and make a note of the current owner.
-Now tick the box ‘Replace owner on subcontainers and objects’ then select your username (our example is ‘Me’) from the list under ‘Change owner to’ and press Apply:
+Now tick the box ‘Replace owner on subcontainers and objects’ then select your username (‘Me’ in the example below) from the list under ‘Change owner to’ and press Apply:

 [If your username is not listed, press the ‘Other users or groups’ button then type your username into the input box and press OK to add it to the list]